open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 Proposed solution:
 * Option 3, i.e. the replication process will not create custom resources in the target cluster.
 The assumption is that in vast majority of use cases the target cluster is not the one where the replication controller is running.
 And creation of resources on a different cluster is out of the scope for the replication controller.

-## Problem 3: Status information of how many previous runs does a single Replication resource need to keep in the Status?
+## Problem 3: How many "historical records" does a single Replication resource need to keep in the Status?

-A historical record contains certain information about a single transfer operation, like for example:
+A "historical record" contains certain information about a single transfer operation, like for example:
 * Name and version of the transferred OCM component.
 * Target repository URL.
 * Information about success or failure of the transfer operation, etc.